-Originally written as a critical survey of leading U.S. history textbooks, Loewen’s classic LIES MY TEACHER TOLD ME has sold nearly two million copies.
-The YOUNG READERS’ EDITION now streamlines LIES MY TEACHER TOLD ME to its most vital parts to tell the actual story of the first Thanksgiving, the unembellished history of Helen Keller’s socialist ties, and the truth behind United States’ military interventions from Latin America to Iraq in accessible and often humorous chapters sure to spark readers’ curiosity and visions for a better future.
+Originally written as a critical survey of leading U.S. history textbooks, Loewen’s classic Lies My Teacher Told Me has sold nearly two million copies.
+The YOUNG READERS’ EDITION now streamlines the book to its most vital parts to tell the actual story of the first Thanksgiving, the unembellished history of Helen Keller’s socialist ties, and the truth behind United States’ military interventions from Latin America to Iraq in accessible and often humorous chapters sure to spark readers’ curiosity and visions for a better future.

 This event is co-sponsored by Teaching for Change, the New Press, and Busboys and Poets.